 The noise impact analysis also considers an alternative that assesses what would happen to the environment in the future if this proposed widening project was not built.
 This alternative, called the No-Build Alternative, consists of the existing roadways within the study area and the routine maintenance improvements to these facilities.
-While the No-Build Alternative does not meet project needs, it provides a baseline condition to compare and measure the effects of the proposed project.
+While the No-Build Alternative does not meet project needs, it provides a baseline condition to compare and measure the proposed project's effects.